jonathonreed/atrf-journal/_posts/2017-05-26-paul-prosper-chief-of-paqtnkek-first-nation.md

 <blockquote>We have a long history on this land, within this traditional territory known before concepts and terms like Canada and Nova Scotia.
 We refer to our traditional territory as Mi&rsquo;kma&rsquo;ki.</blockquote>

-As he started describing the demographics of Paqtnkek First Nation, he described an important part of their culture as well.
+As he started describing the demographics of Paqtnkek Mi'kmaw Nation, he described an important part of their culture as well.
 "Community is not a physical place," he said, "but a spirit that exists within the hearts of the people."

 <iframe width="100%" height="200" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/324628856&amp;auto_play=false&amp;hide_related=false&amp;show_comments=true&amp;show_user=true&amp;show_reposts=false&amp;visual=true"></iframe>